 The design ethos is on point for a London townhouse retreat – funky artwork along the walls, sofas to snuggle into, beautiful light fixtures and cozy restaurant booths for secluded chatting.
 The Library is perfect for reclining in with a good book (and cocktail), the artwork of a bright silhouette of a local shopper made from neighbourhood materials which has to be seen to be believed and it all makes for a relaxing visit in luxury no matter why you are visiting.
 We began our evening in the sunshine with glasses of prosecco and a bread platter, and (unfortunately, where did the time go?) dashed out into the moonlit night replete with satisfaction.

-Whilst Mina enjoyed the salmon tartare served with pickled cucumber and crème fraiche, I tried the lovely chilled cucumber and avocado soup with brown shrimp.
-The mark of how good a dish is, often plays out how quickly it disappears in between chatting, and these disappeared with lightening speed.
+Whilst Mina enjoyed the salmon tartare served with pickled cucumber and Crème Fraiche, I tried the lovely chilled cucumber and avocado soup with brown shrimp.
+The mark of how good a dish is often played out by how quickly it disappears in between chatting and these disappeared with lightning speed.
 I can’t vouch for Mina’s, but my soup was refreshing and intriguing.

 Our appetites sated, we opened the dessert menu and debated the various options, but contrary to blogger convention we simply couldn’t resist matching chocolate fondants (and a glass of their lovely dessert wine).
 Giggling our way to agreeing that we would probably be struck off the blogosphere for such an infraction, we dove in spoons first.

 As we finished our glasses (and subsequently panicked at how late the time was) it was with sadness that we took our leave of the nostalgically stylish hotel.